Fleet Management

 According to Kelley Blue Book, electric vehicle (EV) sales accounted for 5.8% of all new vehicle sales in the United States in 2022, an increase of 2.6% compared to two years ago.
 It is the first time U.S. EV sales topped 800,000 units.
 According to Statista, there were about 74,200 EVs sold in Canada in 2022, an increase of about 13% over 2021.

-Commercial EV adoption is not quite as rapid, however.
+The adoption of electric heavy goods vehicles and commercial vehicles hasn’t been as popular.
 Charging infrastructure and new electric vehicle delivery are somewhat behind expectations.
 Only about 12% of fleets have already started on their electrification journey, yet 86% of fleets are still only considering transitioning to EVs.

 The Benefits of Fleet Electrification

-EVs are also more reliable than gas-powered cars and trucks, resulting in less downtime due to service appointments.
+Electric fleets are more reliable than gas-powered cars and trucks, resulting in less downtime due to service appointments.
 Electricity costs are controlled by domestic and local government agencies, not overseas consortiums.
 This enables North American and European government organizations to take back some control of transportation-related energy pricing.

 Fleet Electrification Challenges